Taking your car with you to Mallorca

 Route planning & road-tolls

-The motorways (autopistas) in Spain have seen recent improvements and are now amongst the best in Europe.
-However, most are toll roads (autopistas de peajes), and the charge for using them (payable by cash or credit card) is far from cheap.
-As such you will find that the motorways themselves are never particularly crowded - and on the other hand the non-toll roads leading to the same destination are almost invariably busy.
-So for a quick journey, using the motorway network is probably best, but if you are not in a hurry, want to save money, and fancy seeing something of Spain along the way, you'll be better off using the dual-carriageway roads (autovias) that are prefixed with an E. All 'E' roads are toll free.
+Motorways ('autopistas') and dual-carriageway roads ('autovías') in Spain have seen recent improvements and are now amongst the best in Europe.
+Motorways are prefixed with 'AP' and they are toll roads ('autopistas de peaje').
+The charge for using them is payable by cash or credit card.
+You will find that the motorways themselves are never particularly crowded whilst the non-toll roads leading to the same destination can be busy.
+For a quick journey, using the motorway network is probably best but, if you are not in a hurry and want to save money, you'll be better off using the 'autovías' that are prefixed with an 'A'.
+All 'A' roads are toll-free.

 Taking the scenic route

 Mallorca’s most scenic driving routes can be found on the western coastline, which is known for its dramatic landscapes and picturesque villages.
 The popular route between Port d’Andratx and Port de Sóller serves up some epic sea views and mountain backdrops at every twist and turn.
 Not to mention the opportunity to stop off in the affluent village of Deià.
 The winding roads provide excitement for drivers and their passengers, but perhaps this isn’t a route for those who suffer from car sickness.
 If you prefer a shorter drive, the route from Palma to Valldemossa and then Deià could be a more appealing option.
 The scenery is equally stunning!